Income tax Dates

 At the end of the tax year, your income will be squared up to see if you've paid the right amount of tax.

-Changes to investment income reporting
+Investment income reporting

 - If you have a valid RWT exemption, you do not need to show a certificate to your payer.
 Your IRD number will be included on the new electronic RWT exemption register.